Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor.md

 > You see a green skinned man with two large tusks, a greying black ponytail, and a salted beard.
 He raises his thick eyebrows as he notices you approach, and introduces himself with a deep voice.
 "I'm Krogg Stonefist, I saw your post on the missives board."

+Krogg is a pleasant and kind person despite his intimidating appearance.
 In dialogue, he will reveal that he used to be a cook on a trade ship, but at his age, he has come to prefer dry land.
-Krogg will expect a monthly salary of 30 GP, which Tallis will offer to pay half of.
+Krogg will expect a monthly salary of 30 GP and will not accept any less, half of which Tallis will offer to pay himself.
 The player should have at least 15 GP from selling the wine.
 Before paying, however, if the player won't ask first, Tallis will ask Krogg to prepare them some breakfast as a show of his skills.
-He will hand Simon 5 SP to buy eggs, fresh bread, and [what else do people in medieval fantasy eat for breakfast??].
+He will hand Simon 3 SP to buy eggs, fresh bread, and seasonal berries.

+Krogg is a professional and he will cook well.
+Tallis will make sure he makes a portion for himself as well.
+When Simon comes back with the ingredients, Krogg will make egges with bacon, sausages, and serve them with cheese and berries.
+The sausages will be perfectly roasted, and the eggs and bacon will be cooked just right.
+The bread will be fresh, crispy on the outside, and fluffy on the inside.
+Tallis will absolutely want to hire him.

 # Appendix A